Expanded atmospheres and winds in Type I X-ray bursts from accreting neutron stars

 In this Appendix, we derive the steady-state equations for conservation of mass (eq.~[\ref{eq:Mdot}]), energy (eq.~[\ref{eq:Edot}]), and momentum (eq.~[\ref{eq:momentum}]) from the time-dependent equations of radiation hydrodynamics in a Schwarzschild metric \citep{Park2006}.
 We replace the notation of \cite{Park2006} with ours, for symbols that we have previously defined.
 We recover c.g.s. units by adding the necessary factors of $c$, and remove the angular terms to consider the spherically symmetric case.
 The equations are:

-In these equations, $n$ is the number density of particles, $\omega_g\equiv\rho c^2+P_g+U_g$ is the sum of rest-mass energy and enthalpy of the gas, $\bar{\chi}$ is the mean opacity coefficient, E is the energy density of the radiation and $P^{ij}$ is the $(i,j)$ component of the radiation stress-energy tensor (only the $(r,r)$ component appears because of spherical symmetry). $\Lambda$ and $\Gamma$ are heating and cooling functions that describe the interaction between the radiation and the gas.
+In these equations, $n$ is the number density of particles, $\omega_g\equiv\rho c^2+P_g+U_g$ is the sum of rest-mass energy and enthalpy of the gas and $\bar{\chi}$ is the mean opacity coefficient and $E$ is the energy density of the radiation. $\Lambda$ and $\Gamma$ are heating and cooling functions that describe the interaction between the radiation and the gas.
 However, we will see that we can get rid of them to obtain our final equations. \citet{Park2006} also derives higher order moment equations of radiation, however we do not need them for this work since we consider a spherically symmetric problem, and we have a standalone equation for the radiation flux (eq.~[\ref{eq:FLD_flux}]).